tsooli97/Flask-Blog-Site/README.md

 <img src="https://i.imgur.com/5G1pD7j.png" alt="Image of blog screen">

 #### This Flask blog project is a web application where users can read and create blog posts, and comment on them.
 It's built using Flask, which is a lightweight WSGI web application framework.
 The blog features user authentication, post creation and admin functionalities.
 You can check out the live website here: https://tsooli97-flask-blog.onrender.com/
-(NOTE: Sometimes the instance will spin down after certain period of inactivity, due to the free hosting plan that I've chosen for the project.
-The website usually comes back up after a couple of page refreshes and a little bit of waiting, to allow the server instance to start up again)
+(**NOTE**: Sometimes the website isn't immediately accessible because the instance will spin down after certain period of inactivity, due to the free hosting plan that I've chosen for the project.
+The website usually comes back up after a couple of page refreshes and a little bit of waiting, to allow the server instance to start up again.
+Sorry for the inconvenience!)

 ## Features
 ### User Authentication: